jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Am I using the regexes correctly?
 Do I need to replace `debugfs` with `.*debugfs.*`?
 Test just the single simple rule for catching dentrys with debug-looking names
   - `bnxt_re.h` has an event simpler one that wasn't caught
   - `drivers/net/netdevsim/netdevsim.h` was another
-  - Only change I can think of is changing the regex to include `dbgfs`, but that doesn't apply to some of the misses
-  - I wonder if we have to split up our cocci script to run in stages

-- Try to catch function arguments in an enclosing function (might be super hard)
 - In `gpu/drm/nouveau/nvkm/subdev/gsp/r535.c` `create_debugfs()`, there is a dentry that should be clearly transformed but isn't

 - v2 cocci problems: